Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Dutch Brothers Coffee – First Look (1819 N. Tustin)

-Upcoming Repavement of 17th St. and Flower to Fairview and 17th
+Upcoming Repavement of 17th St. from Fairview and Flower

 Santiago Park Clean-Up with OC Habitats

-I want to extend a heartfelt appreciation to our Public Works Division for their tireless dedication.
-Our city operates 24 hours a day, thanks to the unwavering commitment of our workers.
-Despite enduring days of relentless rain, they promptly addressed all issues in Ward 3 and across the entire city.
-Amidst the downpour, a main line break occurred in the City’s water system at 2701 N. Grand, on an 8-inch cast iron pipe.
+I want to extend a heartfelt appreciation to our Public Works team for their tireless dedication.
+Our city’s essential services operate 24 hours a day, thanks to the unwavering commitment of our workers.
+Despite the recent enduring days of relentless rain, they promptly addressed all issues in Ward 3 and across the entire city.
+Amidst the downpour, a main line break occurred in the City’s water system at 2701 N. Grand Avenue on an 8-inch cast iron pipe.
 Without delay, crews were dispatched, swiftly repairing the line and restoring water service.
-Within three weeks, Ward 3 residents will witness the completion of the final trench restoration and paving.
+Within the next three weeks, Ward 3 residents will witness the completion of the final trench restoration and paving.
 Your hard work and dedication do not go unnoticed.
 Thank you, Public Works!

 City News